TL;DR

 How long does it take to set up an AI receptionist for a dental practice?

-A typical dental AI receptionist deployment takes 5-12 business days.
-This includes: configuring the voice agent with practice-specific information (services, insurance, hours), integrating with the practice management system and calendar, training the AI on common patient questions, and a 3-day supervised testing period before full deployment.
+Usually 5-12 business days.
+That covers configuring the agent with your practice's info (services, insurance, hours), connecting to your calendar and practice management system, training it on common patient questions, and a supervised testing period before it goes live.

 What is the ROI of an AI receptionist for dentists?